uprtcl/js-uprtcl/packages/cortex/README.md

 Nowadays, the web follows a very different pattern.
 The basic unit of information are rows of object information stored in databases.
 HTML documents are just a way of displaying mostly dynamic information.

-**If** we can build a way to develop generic applications that only assume relationships between content addressable content, lots of very different modules can be composed to form complex relationships of information.
-Then...
+**If** we can build a way to develop generic applications that only assume relationships between content addressable content, lots of very different modules can be composed to form complex relationships of information and then...

 ...we can **envision a world** in which the users choose which micro modules to install in their own personalized applications to interpret and store their own data.